Fliplet/fliplet-cli/docs/Building-components.md

 ## Creating a component interface using the advanced Vue.js boilerplate

-Idf you're building a component interface and want to use the advanced Vue.js-based boilerplate, simply use the `--vue` option as described below:
+If you're building a component interface and want to use the advanced Vue.js-based boilerplate, simply use the `--vue` option as described below.

+<p class="warning"><strong>Version 5.1.0 required:</strong> Please note that this feature does require the version 5.1.0 or newer of the Fliplet CLI.</p>

 ```
 $ fliplet create-widget "my-awesome-component" --vue